DRC & Research News

 Study authors hope that “knowledge about national prevalence of type 1 and type 2 diabetes might facilitate assessment of the long-term cost-effectiveness of public health interventions and policies aimed at improving diabetes management and help to prioritize national plans for future type-specific health services.”

 Though it may seem like a small percentage who have T1D, it is still more than a million people who struggle each day with this disease, and more than a million people who would benefit from advanced research and treatment options.
 The Diabetes Research Connection seeks to further knowledge, research, and interventions regarding type 1 diabetes as well and supports novel research studies focused on this condition.
 Early career scientists can receive valuable funding through the DRC to support their research projects.
-Check out the current studies and support these efforts by visiting http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.

 Learn More +